-The following screenshot is a yellow star with multiple circles on top.
-My goal with this design is to cut out all of the circles from the star.
+We have a yellow circle with multiple hearts on top.
+My goal with this design is to cut out all hearts from the circle.

-This is what you need to do to slice out multiple images, and or shapes.
+You need to do this to slice out multiple images and shapes from another layer.

-- Select all of the layers you want to cut out and weld them.
-The “Weld” tool is located at the bottom of the layers panel just to the right of the slice tool.
+- Select the layers you want to cut out and Weld them.
+The “Weld” tool is located at the bottom of the layers panel just to the right of the Slice tool.

-- After you weld, you will see that all of the circles are in one layer.
-Now, overlap them on top of the star, and click on the slice option.
+- After welding, you will see that all hearts are in one layer.
+Now, overlap them on top of the star, and click on the Slice tool.

-IMPORTANT: After welding, you won’t be able to separate the circles, so if you think you will need them later on you should make a copy, then group them all, and hide their visibility.
+IMPORTANT: After welding, you won’t be able to separate the hearts, so if you think you will need them later on, you should make a copy, then group them all, and hide their visibility.

-I explain this better on my “Weld, Attach and Group” article.
-All of these options are sort of intertwined so I encourage you to check it out.
+I explain this better in my “Weld, Attach and Group” article.
+All these options are intertwined, so I encourage you to check them out.

 Using the Slice tool to Crop Images in Cricut Design Space

-I have seen multiple tutorials on Cricut Design Space, but I have yet to see one where you can learn how to Crop Images and or photos.
+I have seen multiple tutorials on Cricut Design Space, but I have yet to see one where you can learn how to crop Images and photos.

-When you upload the photo, you DO have the option to Crop it, but that is a square crop and nothing like what I am about to show you.
-If you want to learn the Print then Cut process for photos and/or .jpg images I encourage you to read my super amazing tutorial.
+When you upload the photo, you DO have the option to crop it, but that is a square crop and nothing like what I am about to show you.
+If you want to learn the Print then Cut process for photos or .jpg images, I encourage you to read my fantastic tutorial.

 Ready for cropping?

-- Click on the Upload button located on the left panel of the canvas and select the photos you want to work with.
+- Click on the “Upload” icon on the left panel of the canvas and select the photos you want to work with.
 Then add the shape you want to use for cropping.